The Purchase Contract – The Critical First Step

 YOUR NJ CONTRACT CHECKLIST

-• Establish the terms of any financing, including the amount of any down payment, interest rate, dates for installment payments, length of payment period, prepayments, contingencies for unforeseen defaults.
+• Establish the terms of any financing, including the amount of any down payment, interest rate, dates for installment payments, length of payment period, prepayments, and contingencies for unforeseen defaults.

 • Recite what the economic and/or legal consequences will be to either party should there be a breach of the contract.